POTS and Autism: Shared Symptoms, Differences & More

 Anxiety-like sensations

 Tracking these overlapping symptoms can be especially helpful.
-With Human Health, you can log dizziness, energy levels, or sensory triggers, then tag them for context, helping you and your doctor see where symptoms overlap or diverge.
+With the Human Health app, you can log dizziness, energy levels, or sensory triggers, then tag them for context, helping you and your doctor see where symptoms overlap or diverge.

-When POTS and autism occur together, symptoms can feel more intense and harder to manage.
-For example, dizziness or a racing heartbeat is already uncomfortable on its own, but for someone with sensory sensitivities, those same physical sensations can quickly become overwhelming.
+When POTS and Autism occur together, symptoms can feel more intense and harder to manage.
+For example, dizziness or a racing heartbeat is already uncomfortable on its own, but for someone with sensory sensitivities, those same physical sensations may quickly become overwhelming.

-Environments that others might tolerate (bright lights, crowded rooms, sudden noise) can magnify the impact of POTS symptoms for autistic people.
+Environments that others might tolerate (bright lights, crowded rooms, sudden noise) could magnify the impact of POTS symptoms for Autistic people.
 Recovery often takes longer, and flares may trigger shutdowns or heightened anxiety.

-Practical adjustments can make a difference.
+Practical adjustments could make a difference.
 Many find comfort in calming tools such as weighted items, dim lighting, or noise-cancelling headphones.
-Tracking these sensory factors alongside physical symptoms in Human Health can help reveal which strategies ease the strain, providing clearer insights to share with a healthcare provider.
+Tracking these sensory factors alongside physical symptoms in the Human Health app can help reveal which strategies ease the strain, providing clearer insights to share with a healthcare provider.

 Autism

-Support often focuses on reducing overwhelm and building predictability.
+Support for Autistic individuals often focuses on reducing overwhelm and enhancing predictability, since unpredictable environments can become overwhelming and impair functioning.
 Common approaches include:

 POTS

-For POTS, doctors may recommend a mix of lifestyle adjustments, physical conditioning, and in some cases medications to help regulate heart rate and circulation.
+For POTS, clinicians often recommend a mix of lifestyle adjustments, physical conditioning, and (in selected cases) medications to help regulate heart rate and circulation.
 Research has highlighted a few strategies that are widely used:

-• Hydration and salt intake: Many people are advised to increase fluids to 2–3 litres per day and add extra salt, unless contraindicated.
+• Hydration and salt intake: Many patients with POTS are advised to increase fluid intake (e.g., 2–3 litres per day) and add extra salt, unless there are contraindications, to help expand blood volume.

-• Compression garments: Stockings or abdominal binders can reduce blood pooling and improve circulation.
+• Compression garments: Compression stockings or abdominal binders can help reduce blood pooling in the legs and improve circulation in POTS.

 • Exercise: A 2025 systematic review found that structured exercise programs improved heart rate regulation and quality of life for people with POTS, making it one of the most supported non-drug approaches.

-• Medication options: Some doctors prescribe medicines to help with circulation or heart rate, but responses vary widely.
+• Medication options: Some physicians may use drugs off-label to support circulation or limit heart rate increases in POTS, though individual responses can vary widely.

 Because POTS affects people differently, it’s often trial and error.
 Tracking whether hydration reduces dizziness, or whether certain exercises help or worsen fatigue, can give you and your provider clearer insight into what’s actually working.